The Essential Family Tree

 A quick aside on genealogical terminology:

-You’ll notice that our great-great-great-great-grandfather, John J. Durbin, married Patience Logsdon, with whom he shared great-grandparents William Logsdon and Honor O’Flynn.
+You will notice that our great-great-great-great-grandfather, John J. Durbin, married Patience Logsdon, with whom he shared great-grandparents William Logsdon and Honor O’Flynn.
 This made them second cousins.
 (Third cousins share great-great-grandparents, and so on.)

 Robert Anselm Durbin is also a second cousin of Patience, but once removed, due to being one generation apart.
 The “removed” concept works both up and down the tree: Christopher Durbin is also a second cousin once removed, and Pius Anselm Durbin is a second cousin thrice removed.
 The ten children of Bill and Lorraine Durbin are, therefore, second cousins six times removed from Patience.